Schmantowski/RedocDemo/docs/FRIDA_PensionInformation_OA3/description_en.md

 Here the guidelines of the BSI can be used: https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/IT-Grundschutz/IT-Grundschutz-Kompendium/IT-Grundschutz-Bausteine/Bausteine_Download_Edition_node.html

+In order to be able to guarantee complete end-to-end encryption, measures to secure the data must also be ensured at the provider of the data (e.g. insurance) and the service.
+This includes both secure storage of the data, as well as the use of encryption within the internal network.
+Ensuring these guidelines is not part of the FRIDA specification.

 ## Pension Calculation
 <img style="width:100%; height: auto;" src="FRIDA_PensionInformation_OA3/resources/Case1_en.png">
 <p>Before starting any calculation the user has to decide which contracts he wants to make accessible to the DRI on the customer portal.